nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing the data file

-_[To update name of json file]_

 UniNurse data are saved as a JSON file `[JAR file location]/data/uninurse.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, UniNurse will discard all data and start with an empty data file at the next run.
 </div>

 ### Adding recurring tasks `[coming in v1.3]`